jensstigaard/vmix-js-utils/README.md

 [![NPM Badge](https://nodei.co/npm/vmix-js-utils.png)](https://npmjs.com/package/vmix-js-utils)

-vMix API utility library for Javascript can be used in either frontend or backend applications (NodeJS).
+vMix API utility library for Javascript can be used in either frontend or backend applications (Node,js).

 It is recommended to import the package as a NPM package.
 Alternatively you can download the source code and included it as a library manually.

-## OBS - NodeJS utility for vMix
+## OBS - Node.js utility for vMix
-**Note**: The NodeJS utility for communicating with vMix is branched out in its own repository/package - See [node-vmix](https://github.com/jensstigaard/node-vmix) for more info.
+**Note**: The Node.js utility for communicating with vMix is branched out in its own repository/package - See [node-vmix](https://github.com/jensstigaard/node-vmix) for more info.
-The node-vmix package is only for NodeJS applications, used for easy connection to vMix instances.
+The node-vmix package is only for Node.js applications, used for easy connection to vMix instances.

-This library can be used both in front-end and NodeJS projects.
+This library can be used both in front-end and Node.js projects.

 ---
 Simple use